holochain/holochain-rust/doc/holochain_101/src/first_steps.md

 ```

 ## Writing the lists zome
 The Rust HDK makes use of Rust macros to reduce the need for boilerplate code.
 The holochain HDK uses Rust annotations to label parts of the code for special purposes.
-The most important of which is [`#[zome]`](https://developer.holochain.org/api/0.0.26-alpha1/hdk/macro.define_zome.html).
+The most important of which is `#[zome]`.
 Every zome must use this annotation on a module in the `lib.rs` to define the structure of the zome, what entries it contains, which functions it exposes and what to do on first start-up (init).

 Open up `lib.rs` and replace its contents with the following: